karthikknidhi/A-music-web-application/README.md

 A social Music Web Application that allows users to Manage playlists , Control Over Pause and play of the song , upload songs and allow other users to interact and listen to their songs

-The app is built with Node.js with MongoDb using Mongoose ORM
+The app is built using Node.js with Express framework and MongoDb .
 It also includes a chat application built using Socket.IO

 <Strong> Pre requisities: </Strong>